Egypt cloud providers in 2026 — buyer’s guide

 Four categories operate in the Egyptian cloud market: global hyperscalers with regional partnerships, regional telco-cloud subsidiaries, Egyptian local cloud providers, and independent MENA-built sovereign cloud providers.
 Each fits different workload profiles.

-AWS / Google Cloud / Oracle (limited Egypt presence)
+AWS / Google Cloud / Oracle (no live Egypt region)

 Regional telco-cloud subsidiaries